Alexandra Scheibler, Ph.D.

 The 2018 edition of the Bach Festival opens with a very special event: Julian Prégardien, the renowned German tenor, will be back in Montreal to conduct the Festival’s Choir and Orchestra in two performances of Bach’s St. John Passion (in Montreal and in Saint-Benoît-du-Lac) while singing one of the Baroque repertoire’s most challenging roles, that of the Evangelist.

-This year the exceptional American pianist Jeremy Denk will give his Montreal debut.
+The exceptional American pianist Jeremy Denk will give his Montreal debut.
 We are immensely delighted to welcome once again both the stunning Armenian pianist Sergei Babayan as well as the legendary cellist Yo-Yo Ma.
 First-time guests are star violist Nils Mönkemeyer and pianist William Youn, a special treat for our public since viola recitals are still rather uncommon these days.
 Masaaki Suzuki returns to the Festival, this time with his own ensemble, the Bach Collegium Japan.
-Also, it is with great pleasure that we greet the charming young breakdancing countertenor, Jakub Józef Orliński, who will appear with Granby’s own L’Harmonie des Saisons.
+Also, it is with great pleasure that we greet the charming young countertenor, Jakub Józef Orliński, who will appear with Granby’s own L’Harmonie des Saisons.

-Since the very beginnings of the Bach Festival, it has always been a point of honour for us to showcase our own amazing musical talent, whether from here in Montreal or further afar in the province.
+Since the very beginnings of the Bach Festival, it has always been a point of honour for us to showcase our own amazing musical talent, whether there are from Montreal or further afar in the province.
 And so, this season we are thrilled to feature the McGill Chamber Orchestra with Julie Boulianne, Luc Beauséjour, Pallade Musica with Mélisande McNabney, the Ensemble Caprice and Valérie Milot, Nicolas Ellis, Stéphane Tétreault, as well as our official symphonic partner, the Orchestre symphonique de Montréal with Kent Nagano.

 Yet, there are also many other tempting concerts for you to discover in this season’s programme.
 Should you have any questions, please feel free to get in touch with us.
 We will be more than happy to help you find the concert which best suits your taste.